 ||Miscellaneous data (rule-based number formats and transliterators)|

-I58C0038 is the name of a converter for ICU Version 58 and
+of a converter for ICU Version 58.2 and code

 However, in a

-long name of the code page that corresponds to the data item module.
-Any valid
+the long name of the code page that corresponds to the data item module.
+Any

 automatically mapped to the eight-character short name when the data item